-NSCA policy limits the number of times a candidate may attempt a certification exam within a one-year time frame and requires a wait period before retaking an exam.
+NSCA policy limits the number of times a candidate may attempt a certification exam and requires a wait period before retaking an exam.

 - " Candidates must wait at least 30 days to retake an exam from the most recent date the exam was taken.
 This waiting period allows for adequate time to study between exam attempts. - Candidates will be not be able to register for a retake until after the 30 day waiting period has passed. - " Registering to retake an exam requires the purchase of the exam or exam section.
-Retakes are not discounted. - " A candidate may attempt an exam up to three times in a one-year period.
+Retakes are not discounted. - " A candidate may attempt an exam up to three times consecutively.
 After the third attempt and any subsequent attempts, the candidate must wait one year from the most recent test date before attempting another exam.
 This policy is in place for test security purposes. - Candidates do not need to resubmit eligibility documents unless CPR/AED certification has lapsed.